 Cosmetics are minimally toxic in small amounts.
 If your child ate cosmetics, give them a few sips of water and watch for vomiting, diarrhea, or coughing.
 If your child experiences these symptoms, call IPC at 1-800-222-1222.

-An episode of vomiting, loose stool or mild diarrhea
+Ingesting cosmetics can cause an episode of vomiting, loose stool, or mild diarrhea.

-If your child is not having any symptoms, give a few sips of water and watch for the symptoms described above.
-If your child is having any symptoms, call IPC at 1-800-222-1222.
+If your child is not having symptoms, give them a few sips of water and watch for symptoms.
+If your child experiences persistent or continued vomiting, diarrhea, or coughing, call IPC immediately at 1-800-222-1222.

 Cosmetics are manufactured and sold to be used on the skin, eyes and lips to enhance appearance.
 Ingredients vary between the type and brand of cosmetics, but may include oils, waxes, perfumes, coloring agents, pigments, lanolin, antioxidants, preservatives and emulsifying agents.

 NOTE: You should be concerned if your child experiences these symptoms: persistent/continued vomiting, diarrhea or coughing.
 Call IPC right away at 1-800-222-1222.